Top 13 Cities With The Most Traffic Congestion In The World

 13. Lodz, Poland

-Łódź again tops the ranking of the most gridlocked cities in Poland, indicated in the annual TomTom Traffic Index report.
-The authors of the study indicated that the level of traffic jams in this city increased by 3% during the year, which means that drivers driving in Łódź the streets can expect the extending of travel time by an average of 47 percent, compared to standard road traffic.
+According to the annual TomTom Traffic Index report, ód is once again the most congested city in Poland.
+According to the study's authors, the level of traffic jams in this city increased by 3% over the year, which means that drivers driving in ód the streets can expect a 47 percent increase in travel time when compared to standard road traffic.

 How To Avoid Traffic Congestion